 Start with the free plan (10K characters/month) and test the voice quality before committing.
 If you need help choosing the right plan for your use case, talk to our team — we have deployed ElevenLabs across 20+ client projects.
 Get started with ElevenLabs →

-ElevenLabs Agents Pricing (Conversational AI, Per-Minute)
+ElevenLabs Agents Pricing (Conversational AI)

-Monthly Cost Examples
+Monthly Cost Examples (Post-Bundle Model)

-- Low-volume IVR (50 calls/month × 3 min = 150 min): Standard = $12/mo, Premium = $18/mo
+- Low-volume IVR (50 calls/month × 3 min = 150 min): fits inside Creator's 275-min bundle — $22 base, $0 Agents overage, plus LLM passthrough (~$2–5).

 ElevenLabs Agents vs Competitors (Per-Minute)